ioccc-src/winner/1992/gson/README.md

 doesn't really have much to offer in terms of "surface obfuscation".
 Instead, it tries to achieve both its speed and its obscurity through a careful choice of algorithms.
-Some of the finer points of those algorithms are outlined in the deobfuscation information below.
+Some of the finer points of those algorithms are outlined in the spoiler below.

 ### How it works: